Skip to main content

 Image from Koen Smilde

-Kalverstraat is Amsterdam’s primary shopping street and is home to all the shops you would expect to find in a large European city, like H&M, Zara, Mango, Urban Outfitters, Pull & Bear and UNIQLO.
-Continue your retail adventures by crossing Dam Square and heading up Nieuwendijk, where you’ll find heaps more major brands.
+The Kalverstraat is Amsterdam’s primary shopping street and is home to all the stores you would expect to find in along the high street of a large European city: H&M, Zara, Mango, Urban Outfitters, Pull & Bear, UNIQLO, and many more.
+Continue your retail adventures by crossing to Dam Square and heading up Nieuwendijk, where you’ll find a plethora of stores to satisfy all your shopping needs.
 To escape the throng, we’d recommend popping along Beurspassage - a covered arcade with an exquisite vaulted ceiling with coloured mosaic tiles and gilded chandeliers.

 Culture hop around the Nes